PRISM: A 3D Probabilistic Neural Representation for Interpretable Shape Modeling: Experiments

 \paragraph{Temporal Uncertainty.}

 We quantify temporal uncertainty via the Fisher information (Eq.~\eqref{eq.temporal_uncertainty}).
 We first validate on the synthetic Starman~(G\&L) datasets, where the ground truth is available.
-As shown in Fig.~\ref{fig.starman_temporal_uncertainty}, \texttt{PRISM} accurately recovers the true conditional distribution $p(\tau \mid \boldsymbol{p}, t)$ under both global uncertainty (Starman(G)) and local uncertainty (Starman(L)).
+As shown in Fig.~\ref{fig.starman_temporal_uncertainty}, \texttt{PRISM} accurately recovers the true conditional distribution $p(\tau \mid \boldsymbol{p}, t)$ under both global uncertainty (Starman~(G)) and local uncertainty (Starman~(L)).
 The predicted 95\% confidence intervals (red) align tightly with the ground truth (blue).
 Minor discrepancies near the temporal boundaries are likely due to fewer training samples at the extremes.

 We extend this analysis to the airway dataset in Fig.~\ref{fig.airway_temporal_uncertainty}.
 Since no ground truth temporal uncertainty is available, we overlay actual data points, with chronological age $t$ on the x-axis and predicted intrinsic time $\hat{\tau}$ on the y-axis.
 Most normal cases lie within the predicted intervals, validating the calibration of our uncertainty estimates.
 The uncertainty bands vary substantially across anatomical locations, demonstrating \texttt{PRISM}'s ability to capture spatially heterogeneous uncertainty.
-Soft tissue regions such as the base of the tongue exhibit wider bands, consistent with Zhou et al.~\cite{zhou2021intra}, who reported high intra-individual variation in these regions due to anatomical variability and imaging sensitivity.
-The subglottis shows increased uncertainty at the right boundary ($\sim$200 months), likely due to its anatomical proximity to the base of the tongue, a region of high variability whose influence propagates to adjacent structures.
+Soft tissue regions such as the base of the tongue exhibit wider bands, consistent with \citet{zhou2021intra}, who reported high intra-individual variation in these regions due to anatomical variability and imaging sensitivity.

 To verify that the learned temporal uncertainty produces meaningful geometric variations, we visualize reconstructed shapes at the bounds of the predicted distribution.
 As shown in Fig.~\ref{fig.generated_starman_shape}, we decode shapes at the mean ($\mu$) and at $\mu \pm 2\sigma$ (i.e., two standard deviations from the mean).
 The predicted contours (red) align well with the ground truth (blue), confirming that both the learned mean trajectory and uncertainty estimates are accurate.